pbanaszkiewicz/peer-instruction/INSTALLATION.rst

 to build and install Licode (steps #3 and #4 in official guide).

-Please also read about `Licode architecture`_ to familiarize yourself with terms used in this documentation.
+Please also read about `Licode architecture`_ to familiarize yourself with the terms used in this documentation.

 .. _Licode by Lynckia: http://lynckia.com/licode/
 .. _Licode architecture: http://lynckia.com/licode/architecture.html